yifanjiang/lo_ooxml_harness/README.md

       correctly
     - *Hang/Crash Fail* - If Libreoffice is hang/crash during the
       opening procedure, the testing is considered as FAIL.
-5. In the condition of testing FAIL and it is NOT REGRESSION:
+5. In the condition of testing FAIL and it is a REGRESSION:
     - Feature fail:
       Describe the issue and report the bug in bugzilla with the following documents attached: